TrainWeb.org Facebook Page

-Bart, Sarah and Bill wait for a train that may never came from that direction.
+Bart, Sarah and Bill wait for a train that may never come from that direction.

-Looking east the way we thought the train would come from.
-Later the Jennings left then reported that only Milwaukee Road 261 was in Breckenridge so we waited before I called the number on the crossing signal box and asked "Was a special train running today from the north?"
-He replied, "It would be in Dwight within an hour".
+Looking east, the way we thought the train would come from.
+Later the Jennings left then reported that only Milwaukee Road 261 was in Breckenridge so we waited before I called the number on the crossing signal box and asked if a special train was running today from the north, to which I received the response that it would be in Dwight within an hour.

-My photo location in Dwight.
+My photo location.
 After a three hour wait, I first heard the train's horn then suddenly we were joined by six other photographers who appeared out of thin air.
-The train arrived at Dwight, North Dakota.

-The Red River Employee Train.
-We returned to the Knights Inn to clean up for tonight's trip.
+The Red River Valley Railroad Employee train.
+We returned to the Knights Inn to freshen up for tonight's excursion.

 The Great Northern Breckenridge station built in 1901.